Sora-yx/SADX-Randomizer/files/README.txt

 If you need any help, or want to leave a feedback, feel free to join the Sonic Adventure Series Randomizer Discord: https://discord.gg/BBrEg5K

 Thank you for playing SADX Rando!
 It's been a while since the last update!

+So what's up?
-First of all, the mod has been reworked almost from scratch, with much better implementations of how the files, textures, levels and RNG are loaded.
+Well, first of all, the mod has been reworked almost from scratch, with much better implementations of how the files, textures, levels and RNG are loaded.
 Also, the code got a massive cleanup and fixes, which resulted in a reduction in the size of the mod.
+Some new features that were intended are finally here such as Randomized cutscenes and new characters/bosses combination.

+What about the future of the mod?
-Rando has reached a point that I couldn't even dreamed of.
+Well, Rando has reached a point that I couldn't even dreamed of.
 Believe it or not, but this took a lot of hardwork to make it how it is at the moment.
-I am quite satisfied with the current rendering of the mod, so updates are gonna continue to be slower for now, since there isn't that much stuff that I would like to add anymore.
+Also, I am quite satisfied with the current state of the mod, therefore this is gonna be the last major update for this project.
+This mod will continue to get minor updates for bug fixes here and here but that's all.
+There isn't that much stuff that I would like to add anymore and I have many other projects that I would like to take care of, so I hope you will understand that.
 I do appreciate your support regardless and I hope you still have fun with the mod.
-I'm also working on other projects for SADX, including SA2 Conversion mod, for more information, you can follow me on Twitter: https://twitter.com/Sora_yxow
+Like I said, I'm also working on other projects for SADX, including SA2 Conversion mod, for more information, you can follow me on Twitter: https://twitter.com/Sora_yxow

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *